What Is Zoloft?

 - Stomach pain

-The FDA has issued a “black box warning” for Zoloft.
+The FDA has issued a black box warning for Zoloft.
 A black box warning is a notification about a dangerous potential effect of a prescription drug.
 According to the FDA, Zoloft can provoke or aggravate suicidal thoughts in children and young adults.
-That is why the FDA has not approved Zoloft to treat children for depression.
+For this reason, the FDA has not approved Zoloft to treat depression in children.

 It is possible to overdose on Zoloft.
 An overdose occurs when someone takes too much of the medication.
 Although many symptoms of a Zoloft overdose are uncomfortable, an overdose is not necessarily a life-threatening emergency.
 However, in severe cases, an overdose can cause organ damage and may even turn fatal.
 The milder and more common symptoms of an overdose include:

 - Nausea and vomiting

 When someone suffers a serious Zoloft overdose, they may faint or experience delirium and hallucinations.
 The overdose could also damage a person’s heart and pancreas.
 Furthermore, a Zoloft overdose can become serotonin syndrome.
 Serotonin syndrome is the body’s reaction to an excess of serotonin.
 The syndrome is rare, but when it does occur it usually begins within one day of taking too much of an SSRI.
 Serotonin syndrome is a medical emergency that causes fever, shivering, muscle tightness, confusion, and potentially lethal seizures.